 - Lower-level finishing.
 Moisture, egress, insulation, ventilation, ceiling height, and mechanical zones decide what the space can legally and practically become.

 For pre-1978 painted surfaces, renovation, repair, or painting work can kick up dangerous lead dust when lead-based paint gets disturbed.
-Asbestos guidance matters too, since older flooring, adhesives, textured ceilings, duct materials, or other suspect materials may be disturbed during the work.
-Some homes from this era may also have aluminum branch-circuit wiring, which a qualified electrician should review before any new work adds load or changes devices.
+Older flooring, adhesives, textured ceilings, duct materials, or other suspect materials may also be disturbed during the work.
+Some homes from this era may have aluminum branch-circuit wiring, which a qualified electrician should review before any new work adds load or changes devices.
+That is not a scare tactic — it is the correct order of operations: test or verify before demolition, then design the remodel around what the house will safely allow.

 Good Fixes for a 1970s Split-Level